smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 * Trivial, but still may be helpful for 5G Core partners who are looking for NEF service to add to their solution for OpenNESS integration.

 In the OpenNESS provided NEF reference implementation for Traffic influence and PFD management is as per 3GPP TS 23.502 Section 5.2.6.
-Supported API endpoints, Nnef_TrafficInfluence {CREATE,UPDATE,DELETE} and Nnef_PfdManagement {CREATE, UPDATE, DELETE}, are terminated and looped back at NEF itself, which allows partner the flexibility to integrate and validate without a Core solution.
+Supported API endpoints, Nnef_TrafficInfluence {CREATE,UPDATE,DELETE} and Nnef_PfdManagement {CREATE, UPDATE, DELETE}.

 ### OAM Interface